Crying Is Not Enough

-Crying Is Not Enough is a survival horror action-adventure video game developed and published by Greek indie developers Akis Olsey Mila and Konstantinos Poulis under the collective name of "Storyline Team".
+Crying Is Not Enough is a survival horror action-adventure video game developed and published by Greek independent developers Akis Olsey Mila and Konstantinos Poulis under the collective name of "Storyline Team".
 The story follows 35-year-old Jacob Helten as he tries to unravel the mystery of his wife's disappearance after a horrific car accident.
-The game was developed over the course of five years, and was eventually released on Steam on 15 June 2018.
+The game was developed over the course of five years and was released on Steam on 15 June 2018.

 Gameplay

 The player controls the protagonist, Jacob Helten, from a third-person perspective, and has to traverse through a bizarre, death-filled world that is home to grotesque monsters.
 Players use firearms in order to defeat enemies, reminiscent of the Silent Hill series of games.
 Apart from gathering weapons and battling the mutated patients inhabiting the island, players are also tasked with solving Resident Evil-style puzzles.

 Plot

 The game tells the story of a 35 year-old man named Jacob Helten, whose wife Claire is being treated in a hospital after suffering a serious injury in a car accident.
 As Claire's health continuously improves over the next few weeks, and she is about to get discharged, she vanishes from the hospital.
 Following his wife's disappearance, Jacob is approached by an unknown elderly woman, who claims to have knowledge of Claire's whereabouts and offers to help Jacob find her.

 Jacob boards a helicopter on the roof of the hospital and soon finds himself on a mysterious distant island filled with nightmarish creatures and toxic waste.
 He is faced with a series of puzzles to solve in order to make progress and slowly uncovers a far darker plot, filled with hatred, fear and intrigue.